 A base class which controls all interactions between the user and the ginga widget.

 The ginga contructor creates a new window using the ginga backend.

-If True, try to close the window when this instance is deleted.
+Parameters close_on_del (boolean, optional) - If True, try to close the window when this instance is deleted.